 Something to Sprout About

 Suitable for K-2 (designed to follow Seedy Side Show)

 The class learns that seeds "sleep" or remain dormant until the right conditions happen to "wake" them or trigger germination.
 Children learn the difference between a monocot and a dicot and sprout one of each.
 Through the follow-up observations with their teachers, the students see what happens with their own seeds.

 Suitable for 3-5 grades.

 10 children will become a living teaching aid in introducing the main parts of the tree and their functions.
 The students will learn why trees are important to the environment and will be able to give examples of how trees are used.
 They will be taught how humans and trees are similar and different in their needs, examples that illustrate trees are alive and how to determine the age of a tree.

 A video and color photos aid in teaching an appreciation of butterflies and moths, how they are alike and different and the role they play in the garden.
 They are not only pretty and fun to watch.
 They are also important pollinators.
 Visual aids of sample flowers that attract both are used.
 Metamorphosis of both are discussed.

 Worms to the Wise

-Suitable for Grades K-2 or 3-5 with modification.
+Suitable for Grades K-3

 The students learn about earthworms as"nature's plows."
 Basic worm anatomy is discussed, what they eat, how they live and the characteristics that make these underestimated creatures so valuable to farmers and gardeners.
 The children get up close and personal by observing LIVE worms from the Master Gardeners portable worm farms.